mattbv/pc2graph/README.rst

 (x, y, z) into a NetworkX graph.

 The code also includes a function to extract shortest path information from a graph.
-However, any NetworkX method/function can be called from/on a graph created with array_to_graph function.
+Any NetworkX method/function can be called from/on a graph created with array_to_graph function.

-This code is being developed as part of my PhD research, supervised by Dr. Mat Disney, in the Department of Geography at University College London (UCL).
+This code was developed as part of my PhD research, supervised by Dr. Mat Disney, in the Department of Geography at University College London (UCL).
 My research is funded through Science Without Borders from the National Council of Technological and Scientific Development (10.13039/501100003593) – Brazil (Process number 233849/2014-9).